LostArtefacts/TRX/README.md

 1. Head over to GitHub releases: https://github.com/LostArtefacts/TR1X/releases
 2. Download the `TR1X-Installer.dmg` installer image.
 Mount the image and drag TR1X to the Applications folder.
+3. Run TR1X from the Applications folder.
+This will show you an error dialog about missing game data files.
+This is expected at this point, as you have not copied them in yet.
+However, it's important to run the app first to allow macOS to verify the app bundle's signature.
-3. Find TR1X in your Applications folder.
+4. Find TR1X in your Applications folder.
 Right-click it and click "Show Package Contents".
-4. Copy your Tomb Raider 1 game data files into `Contents/Resources/data`.
+5. Copy your Tomb Raider 1 game data files into `Contents/Resources/data`.
 (See the Windows / Linux instructions for retrieving game data from e.g. GOG.)

 ## Improvements over original game